ranon-rat/ranon-rat/README.md

   - <h2>About him</h2>

-    - is a junior developer in javascript,typescript, python and golang.
+    - He is a junior developer in javascript,typescript, python and golang.
 He did <a href="https://chat-pai.herokuapp.com/"> chatPai </a>

   - <h3> Projects that i made with ElPanaJose</h3>